AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.3 LR Part_Of only applies on hidden state and private units
+      :Trace Unit: FE 7.2.3 LR Part_Of only applies on hidden state and private units

 #.
 The body of a unit whose specification declares a state abstraction named